aliuwahab/mymoneybox/README.md

 ## 🎨 Color Scheme

-MyMoneyBox uses a green color palette to represent growth and money:
+MyPiggyBox uses a green color palette to represent growth and money:

 - **Primary Color**: Deeper Green (#16a34a) - Used for main branding, CTAs, and important UI elements
 - **Secondary Color**: Lighter Green (#4ade80) - Used for secondary actions and accents